X65/cc65-dbg/README.md

 ## Requirements

+> [!NOTE]
-> ⚠️ Following is a deviation from Debug Adapter Protocol, used to simplify
+> Following is a deviation from Debug Adapter Protocol, used to simplify
 > the DAP-debugger implementation for 8-bit machine emulators.

 The extension will present the breakpoint memory addresses as `lines` property